macph/nextbus/README.md

 Populate with data:

 ```
-nxb populate -gnpm
+nxb populate --all
 ```

 which will download NPTG, NaPTAN and NSPL data and commits them, as well as doing some modifications.

-Run the development server with
+If you've added TNDS FTP credentials to the config, TNDS service data will be added as well.
+Run the server in development mode with

 ```
 nxb run